Last updated on November 25, 2023

-Custodians settle trade on behalf of their clients by confirming their settlement and taking the obligation assigned by the clearing house.
+Custodians settle trades on behalf of their clients by confirming their settlement and assuming the obligation assigned by the clearing house.
 If the settlement is not confirmed, the trading member bears the settlement obligation levied by the clearing house.

-They as a partner are responsible for promoting the dematerialization of the listed shares on the stock exchanges.
-For electronic settlement of securities, NSE Clearing is associated to both depositories in India, NSDL (National Securities Depository Limited) which is promoted by NSE and CDSL (Central Securities Depository Limited) promoted by BSE Ltd.
+Depositories are responsible for promoting the dematerialization of listed shares on the stock exchanges.
+NSE Clearing is associated with both depositories in India, namely NSDL (National Securities Depository Limited) promoted by NSE, and CDSL (Central Securities Depository Limited) promoted by BSE Ltd.

-SEBI has gradually made dematerialized settlement mandatory, resulting in an increase in the proportion of shares delivered in dematerialized form resulting in 99% of all securities settlements in dematerialized form in India.
+The dematerialized settlement has been made mandatory by SEBI, resulting in an increase in the proportion of shares delivered in dematerialized form, with 99% of all securities settlements in India being conducted in dematerialized form.

-Professional clearing members are admitted as a special category of members by the Clearing Corporation.
-Clearing members who are not trading members are referred to as Professional Clearing Members (PCM).
-They are typically banks, custodians, and other financial institutions that clear and settle trades executed on behalf of their clients including individuals, institutions etc.
+Professional Clearing Members (PCM) are a special category of members admitted by the Clearing Corporation.
+They are clearing members who are not trading members and are typically banks, custodians, and other financial institutions.
+PCMs clear and settle trades executed on behalf of their clients, including individuals and institutions.

 On August 25, 2022, NSE Clearing Ltd. successfully concluded its 5587th Normal Settlement (Rolling T+2 following SEBI directive) with Settlement Number N-2022159.
 Additionally, it completed its 122nd Normal Settlement (Rolling T+1) with Settlement Number M-2022660.
 Below are the settlement statistics for these transactions:

 Read Also: All-time largest IPOs in India at a glance